 - A considerable number of poll respondents believe Billy Graham preached the Sermon on the Mount.

-Significant lack of biblical knowledge partially stems from prosperity gospel, emergent church and prophecy movement teachings.
+Significant lack of biblical knowledge partially stems from the teachings of the prosperity gospel, emergent church and prophecy movement.
 Lack of knowledge is easily manipulated by oft-used qualifiers categorizing Christians as Conservative,” “Liberal,” “Mainstream,” “Progressive,” “Evangelical,” “Orthodox,” “Calvinist,” “Neo-Calvinist,” “Anabaptist,” “Liberation Theology,” “authentic,” and “nominal/secular.”
-Combine this quagmire with numerous political agendas that proof-text biblical texts and concepts, rendering them meaningless.

 No wonder so many people are confused about Christianity.